awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 |  db\.t3  |  db\.t3\.micro, db\.t3\.small, db\.t3\.medium, db\.t3\.large  |
 |  db\.t2  |  db\.t2\.micro, db\.t2\.small, db\.t2\.medium, db\.t2\.large  |

-For more information about DB instance classes, see [Hardware Specifications for DB Instance Classes ](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.
+For more information about DB instance classes, see [Hardware specifications for DB instance classes ](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.

-To enable huge pages for new or existing DB instances manually, set the `use_large_pages` parameter to `ONLY`\.
-You can't use huge pages with Oracle Automatic Memory Management \(AMM\)\.
+To enable HugePages for new or existing DB instances manually, set the `use_large_pages` parameter to `ONLY`\.
+You can't use HugePages with Oracle Automatic Memory Management \(AMM\)\.
 If you set the parameter `use_large_pages` to `ONLY`, then you must also set both `memory_target` and `memory_max_target` to `0`\.
-For more information about setting DB parameters for your DB instance, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For more information about setting DB parameters for your DB instance, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

 You can also set the `sga_target`, `sga_max_size`, and `pga_aggregate_target` parameters\.
 When you set system global area \(SGA\) and program global area \(PGA\) memory parameters, add the values together\.
-Subtract this total from your available instance memory \(`DBInstanceClassMemory`\) to determine the free memory beyond the huge pages allocation\.
+Subtract this total from your available instance memory \(`DBInstanceClassMemory`\) to determine the free memory beyond the HugePages allocation\.
 You must leave free memory of at least 2 GiB, or 10 percent of the total available instance memory, whichever is smaller\.

 After you configure your parameters, you must reboot your DB instance for the changes to take effect\.
-For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.
+For more information, see [Rebooting a DB instance](USER_RebootInstance.md)\.

 **Note**
 The Oracle DB instance defers changes to SGA\-related initialization parameters until you reboot the instance without failover\.
 In the Amazon RDS console, choose **Reboot** but *do not* choose **Reboot with failover**\.
 In the AWS CLI, call the `reboot-db-instance` command with the `--no-force-failover` parameter\.
 The DB instance does not process the SGA\-related parameters during failover or during other maintenance operations that cause the instance to restart\.

-The following is a sample parameter configuration for huge pages that enables huge pages manually\.
+The following is a sample parameter configuration for HugePages that enables HugePages manually\.
 You should set the values to meet your needs\.

 ```
 1. memory_target            = 0